Spectral measures of factor of i.i.d. processes on vertex-transitive graphs: Introduction

 Our goal is characterizing the set of spectral measures of factor of i.i.d.\ processes.
 As we will see, the same characterization holds for $\bar d_2$-limits of factor of i.i.d.\ processes.
 The following metric is based on Ornstein's $\bar d$-metric \citep[see e.g.][]{lyons}. \begin{df} The $\bar d_2$-distance of the random invariant processes $X, X'$ (with marginals having finite second moments) is defined as follows.

 \end{df}

-It is an open question whether factor of i.i.d.\ processes are closed with respect to $\bar d_2$-convergence, even for the tree $G=T_d$ \citep{lyons} for $d\geq 3$.
-(Throughout the paper, we denote by $T_d$ the infinite $d$-regular tree.)

-If the graph is the $d$-regular tree, the spectral measure equals to the Fourier transform of the covariance structure, see e.g.\ \cite{cartier, arnaudregi, arnaud, fpic}.
+If the graph is the $d$-regular tree (throughout the paper, we denote by $T_d$ the infinite $d$-regular tree), the spectral measure equals to the Fourier transform of the covariance structure, see e.g.\ \cite{cartier, arnaudregi, arnaud, fpic}.
 On the other hand, in \cite{decay} a uniform exponential bound was proved for the decay of the correlation sequence of a factor of i.i.d.\ process, and the pointwise closure of the possible correlation sequences was described in the case $G=T_d$ ($d\geq 3$).